Problem 1: Debugging Optimized Code

 main; after stepping once as described in Step 6 and then stepping four more times.Disassemble the

 mainfunction by typingdisassem main(ordisas main).
 Look at what functions are called by main.
-You should be able to seecallinstructions toatoiand toloop_while.We haven't covered this material in class yet, but functions expect their first two parameters to be stored in the registers
+You should be able to seecallinstructions toatoiand toloop_while.Remember what we figured out in class, functions expect their first two parameters to be stored in the registers

 atoiandloop_whileare doing. -